Maple Weekend cancelled but visitors still welcome at some shanties

 “I don’t know what to expect, I don’t know how much product (sugar cakes) to make,” she said, noting it has been a good syrup season with warm days, cold nights and moisture.

-Maple syrup has a long shelf life but not the product such as sugar cakes.
+Maple syrup has a long shelf life, but products such as sugar cakes do not.

-Yancey’s Sugarbush, 7981 Long Pond Road, Croghan, despite the virus, is keeping with their policy “if we’re boiling — we are open.”
-The sugarhouse has curtailed some of their activities, not having tastings or horse-drawn wagon rides but will still welcome visitors.
+Yancey’s Sugarbush, 7981 Long Pond Road, Croghan, despite the virus, is keeping with its policy, “If we’re boiling — we are open.”
+The sugarhouse has curtailed some of its activities, including not having tastings or horse-drawn wagon rides, but still will welcome visitors.

-Yancey’s produce maple syrup as they have since 1884 utilizing draft-horse wagon to transport sap from the woods and traditional methods of making syrup in two large wood-fired evaporators.
+Yancey’s produces maple syrup as they have since 1884, utilizing a draft-horse wagon to transport sap from the woods and traditional methods of making syrup in two large wood-fired evaporators.
 Maple cream, maple sugarcakes and maple granulated sugar are produced.

-“We are sad that they are not having Maple Weekend,” said Jane Yancey.
+“We are sad that they are not having Maple Weekend,” Jane Yancey said.
 “We enjoy the experience.”

-She said to help people “get a little favor” of what goes on in maple syrup production, they will be posting videos to their Facebook page https://www.facebook.com/yanceys.sugarbush/.
+She said to help people “get a little flavor” of what goes on in maple syrup production, they will be posting videos to their Facebook page at https://www.facebook.com/yanceys.sugarbush/.

-Barbara Zehr of Swiss’er Sweet Maple, 6242 Swiss Road, Castorland, said they understand the state’s position but are disappointed about the cancellation of Maple Weekend.
+Barbara Zehr of Swiss’er Sweet Maple, 6242 Swiss Road, Castorland, said she understands the state’s position but is disappointed.

-The Zehr family has produced maple syrup for many generations and continue to do so using both old and new sugaring methods.
+The Zehr family has produced maple syrup for many generations and continues to do so using both old and new sugaring methods.

 “We will follow the state’s lead.
-We want to be socially responsible,” said Mrs. Zehr.
+We want to be socially responsible,” Mrs. Zehr said.
 “We have customers all year long.
 We are still making maple syrup, the trees are still running.”

-Mrs. Zehr said their produces including maple cream, sugar and candy are available online at www.swissersweetmaple.com.
+Mrs. Zehr said their products, including maple cream, sugar and candy, are available online at www.swissersweetmaple.com.

 Other area maple producers are also continuing production and can be contacted individually for information.
 For a listing of maple producers statewide visit https://nysmaple.com/places/category/retail/.